AhmedAtwaAli/lex_fridman_podcast_scraper/README.md

   * Standardizes data formats for consistency
   * Exports to CSV with proper encoding (`Lex Fridman Podcast Episodes.csv`)

+* **Statistical Exploration & Feature Engineering:**
+  * Simple statistical data exploration.
+  * Checks for null values, duplicates, and explores outliers.
+  * Checks simple data integrity features, such as the number of the episode.
+  * Extracts new features such as upload year, month, day of the week, time of the day, season of the year, and new engagement ratios.

 ## Project Structure

 ```